mferrera/pyrmute/README.md

 ---

-Pydantic model migrations and schema management with semantic versioning.
+Pydantic model versioning, migrations, and multi-format schema generation.

-pyrmute handles the complexity of data model evolution so you can confidently make changes without breaking your production systems.
-Version your models, define transformations, and let pyrmute automatically migrate legacy data through multiple versions.
+Pyrmute handles the complexity of data model evolution so you can confidently make changes without breaking your production systems.
+Version your models, define transformations, export to TypeScript/JSON Schema/Protobuf, and let pyrmute automatically migrate legacy data through multiple versions.

-pyrmute is to Pydantic models what Alembic is to SQLAlchemy.
+Pyrmute is to Pydantic models what Alembic is to SQLAlchemy.
 It offers a structured, composable way to evolve and migrate schemas across versions.

 **Key Features**